 Diabetes Home > Bydureon Alternatives

-Meglitinides are similar to sulfonylureas, in that they force the pancreas to produce more insulin.
-However, they are short-acting and are less likely to cause dangerously low blood sugar levels.
-They are usually taken before every meal.
-Meglitinides include:
+Sulfonylureas are medications that force the pancreas to make more insulin.
+As a result, they are effective at controlling blood sugar, but are also more likely to cause dangerously low blood sugar (hypoglycemia).
+These medications include: